rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/Mario Kart Rev 2 - Signoff - Mario Kart Bike Wireless Sensors Subsystem.md

 **Run Time:**

 Multiple batteries must supply the DC voltage and current needed to power the equipment for 4 hours of constant use a day for 2 weeks, which is 56 hours of constant use.
+The equipment shall turn off when not in use.

 **Speed Sensor:**